-- The Faculty Board is responsible for the correct registration of the students' study results.
-After the assessment of a unit of education has been registered, every student has the right to inspect the result for that component and also has a list of the results achieved at their disposal in VU.nl Dashboard. - 2.
-Enrolled students are eligible for academic student counselling.
-Academic student counselling is provided by - a. the Student General Counselling Service; - b.
-Student psychologists; - c.
-Faculty academic advisors.
+- 1. The faculty board is responsible for the correct registration of the students' study results.
+After the assessment of a unit of education has been registered, every student has the right to inspect the result for that component and also has a list of the results achieved at their disposal in VU.nl Dashboard.

+- 2. Enrolled students are eligible for academic student counselling.
+Academic student counselling is provided by:

+- a. the Student Counsellor;

+- b. student psychologists;

+- c. faculty academic advisers.

-Article 5.2 Advice regarding continuation of studies
+Article 5.2 Recommendation on continuation of studies

-- 1. The Faculty Board will issue every student on a full-time Bachelor's programme with a recommendation on continuation of their studies, at the end of the first year of study.
-The recommendation on continuation of studies is issued on behalf of the faculty board by the faculty BSA committee - 2.
+- 1. The faculty board will issue every student on a full-time Bachelor's programme with a recommendation on continuation of their studies, at the end of the first year of study.
+The recommendation on continuation of studies is issued on behalf of the faculty board by the faculty BSA committee. - 2.
 Prior to 1 February, the student will receive an overview of their results. - 3.
-A student who has not completed enough credits, will receive a warning stating that if insufficient improvement in their performance is forthcoming by the end of the academic year, they will be advised not to continue their studies.
-These students will also be advised to plan a meeting with an academic advisor. - 4.
-If the recommendation at the end of the academic year is negative the provisions of Article 5.3 apply. - 5.
-A recommendation will not be issued if the student terminates his or her enrolment before 1 February of their first academic year.
+Students who have not completed enough credits, will receive a warning stating that if insufficient improvement in their performance is forthcoming by the end of the academic year, they will receive a negative advice regarding the continuation of their studies.
+These students will also be advised to plan a meeting with an academic adviser. - 4.
+If the recommendation at the end of the academic year is negative, the provisions of Article 5.3 apply. - 5.
+A recommendation will not be issued if the student terminates their enrolment before 1 February of their first academic year.